-In addition to helping high schools come up with a low-cost curriculum, the original proposal coming out of the White House offered federal funding to help community colleges develop courses that students could take absolutely free.
+In addition to helping high schools develop a low-cost curriculum, the original proposal of the White House offered federal funding to help community colleges develop courses that students could take absolutely free.
 The $500 million originally offered would be used to both create a curriculum and ways to assess student performance in the courses.
 The efforts would be coordinated under a "National Skills College."

-Many community colleges supported the efforts, even as they were making the move to put more and more courses online.
+Many community colleges supported the efforts, even as they were making a move to put more and more courses online.
 An online curriculum makes sense to many community college students trying to structure their education around a professional job and family responsibilities.
 Because many community college students have limited resources to spend on education, free courses make even more sense on this level.
 Some college officials are hopeful that free online courses would inspire other organizations to set up laptop programs to make computers available to low-income students.